Understand the 14 Principles of Management by Henri Fayol

 About Henri Fayol

-Henri Fayol was a French citizen and a mining engineer who worked in a French mining company from the end of the 19th century till the middle of the 20th century.
-He began his career as an apprentice engineer but gradually rose to become the company’s general manager and was eventually elevated to a director position.
-When Henri Foyal took the responsibility of a manager during his initial stints at the mining company, his prime focus was his managerial skills to deal with and organize the human resources aside from his technical skills.
+Henri Fayol was a French mining engineer.
+He worked in a French mining company from the late 19th century to the mid-20th century.
+He began as an apprentice engineer.
+He rose to general manager and then to director.
+When Henri Foyal first became a manager at the mining company, he focused on his skills.
+He wanted to organize the human resources, not just use his technical skills.

-Henri Foyal became an expert on managerial nuances when he documented his practical experiences in his book on management theories and work organization.
-He introduced principles of management that applied to all levels of management and across the departments.
-Reputed and successful companies worldwide still practice Henri Fayol’s 14 management principles to ensure an efficient and productive work environment.
+Henri Foyal became an expert on managerial nuances.
+He wrote a book on management theories and work organization.
+Successful companies worldwide still use Henri Fayol’s 14 management principles.
+They do this to ensure an efficient, productive work environment.

 Principles of Management by Henri Fayol

 What are the principles of management introduced by Henri Fayol?
-14 principles of management evaluate a business organization from the perspective of a stepwise design and stepwise refinement to allow managers to extract the best possible knowledge and expertise from the workforce and run the business with the bare minimum challenges.
-The following Principles of Management by Henri Fayol indicate the relevance of these theories to aspiring management students who want to attain their coveted career objectives.
+14 principles evaluate a business organization from the perspective of a stepwise design and stepwise refinement to allow managers to extract the best possible knowledge and expertise from the workforce and run the business with the bare minimum challenges.
+The following Henri Fayol’s Principles of Management indicate the relevance of these theories to aspiring management students who want to attain their coveted career objectives.

 1. Division of Work

-One of the foremost principles of management relates to the concept that if an employee has a particular assignment to complete at a given time, he will eventually become more competent and specialized in it.
-It contradicts the modern practice of multi-tasking scenarios where an employee must handle several tasks in the designated time.
+One of the foremost principles of management contradicts the modern practice of multi-tasking scenarios where an employee must handle several tasks in the designated time.
 Fayol says managers should assess the existing skill sets of all in-house staff members and assign them tasks they can complete on schedule.
 This strategy will help employees to become more efficient, productive, and skilled in the long run.

-Example: A bank has to go through several operational procedures such as opening accounts, receiving and disbursing cash, issuing checkbooks, sanctioning loans, holding deposits, etc. Fayol contends that the manager allocates these responsibilities among different workforce strengths available within the institution.
-Fayol emphasizes that division of work is always appreciable to maintain the quality and quantity of a given assignment.
-Specialization is the most productive way to accomplish tasks at hand.
+Example: A bank must follow several procedures.
+These include opening accounts, handling cash, issuing checkbooks, approving loans, and holding deposits.
+Fayol argues that the manager must assign these tasks to the available workers.
+Fayol says that dividing work is key to quality and quantity.
+Specialization is the most productive way to do the tasks at hand.

 2. Authority

-It is one of the most notable Henri Fayol’s 14 principles of management.
+It is one of the most notable Henri Fayol’s principles of management.
 It recommends that any factory manager have the requisite authority to confirm that workers and supervisors follow his instructions.
 A manager must have the authority to transform the ideas into action.
-However, this authority is directly proportional to responsibility.
+But, this authority corresponds directly to responsibility.
 Fayol says there should be a perfect balance between authority and responsibility.
 Anything excess or shortfall is harmful to the running of the business.
-If authority surpasses responsibility, the subordinates will get frustrated; Conversely, if responsibility supersedes authority, the manager will feel defeated.
+If authority surpasses responsibility, subordinates will get frustrated.
+If responsibility exceeds authority, the manager will experience a sense of defeat.

-Example: An employee of a design firm is responsible for managing the design and decoration tasks for event planning.
-He will get frustrated if he has no authority over the assignments he is supervising, like making design decisions or connecting with the vendors for the timely completion of the assignment.
-Consequently, it will hamper work efficiency and ultimate productivity.
+Example: An employee of a design firm manages the design and decoration for event planning.
+He will get frustrated if he has no authority over the assignments he is supervising.
+This includes making design decisions and connecting with vendors to ensure timely completion.
+So, it will hamper work efficiency and ultimate productivity.

 3. Discipline